Table of Contents

 If you are a veteran, a Veterans Service Officer is your advocate.
 He or she is on your side, and will help you throughout the disability claims process.
 You do not have to pay for a Veterans Service Officer’s help because they are either state employees, or they work for a nonprofit veterans service organization.

+The VA web portal for veterans, eBenefits, has a search engine you can use to find a veterans service officer.
 You can also use the form to search for veterans law attorneys and accredited claims agents.

 Vietnam Veterans Memorial in Washington, D.C.